Thank You for printing!

 The Sharada Peetham was established in Sringeri by Sri Adi Shankaracharya, a Hindu theologian and proponent of the the Advaita philosophy, in about 8th century CE.[1]
 He installed an image of Godess Sharada and began the propagation of his philosophy.
 Now, Sharadamba temple exists at this place.[2]

-Sringeri temple compound houses the Sharada Peetham, with the Sharada Temple of historical significance and pilgrimage.
+Sringeri temple enclosure houses the Sharada Peetham, with the Sharada Temple of historical significance and pilgrimage.
 It also houses the historical and architecturally unique Vidyashankar Temple.

 Our Trip to Sringeri